 To ensure the correct fit and use of respirators, we perform respirator fit testing and training.
 This includes both qualitative and quantitative fit testing including for N-95 and P-100 respirators (dust masks).
 Safety training is available for hospitals, healthcare and hospice personnel, home healthcare staff and visiting nurses.

 Air Emissions Permitting

 Air emissions permit requirements can vary substantially from state to state and facility to facility.
 They can include Title V Permits and permits to install (PTI), boilers, air conditioning, emergency diesel generators, and exhaust units.
 We can determine your facility’s specific requirements and assist in achieving and maintaining compliance.

-Each of these aspects of monitoring and servicing hospital air quality requires a skilled and experienced team of industrial hygienists and air quality specialists.
-Over 35 years of experience in dealing with the myriad requirements of every aspect of hospital indoor air quality make us uniquely qualified to address these complex issues.
-Call us at 800-344-4414 to discuss your specific needs.
+Each of these aspects (Hospital and Healthcare EH&S) of monitoring and servicing hospital air quality requires a skilled and experienced team of industrial hygienists and air quality specialists.
+Over 40 years of experience in dealing with the myriad requirements of every aspect of hospital indoor air quality make Atlantic Environmental uniquely qualified to address these complex issues.
+For Hospital and Healthcare EH&S services, call 973-366-4660 or use our contact form to discuss your specific needs.

 Our primary service areas for Hospital and Healthcare EH&S are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, and Georgia (Atlanta) GA, We can service most other areas of the U.S. so let us know if you are not in these areas and see how we can assist you.